 When you think shipwrecks, images of the ghostly, wooden pirate ships, the Titanic, and James Cameron exploring in a tiny bubble may come to mind.
 It’s often assumed that to explore a wreckage you’ll require scuba gear and extensive training.
 While scuba diving will always lure adventurous travelers, snorkeling can be as equally enthralling and much easier on the budget.
 In fact, scuba dives can cost more than $300 for an hour-long experience.
-Snorkeling?
-An entire day may cost a mere $10 for a mask rental.
-For those of you looking to explore hauntingly beautiful shipwrecks, but aren't willing to spend the time or money on scuba diving, here are some options where snorkeling the wreck provides an equally intimate view.
+However, an entire day of snorkeling may cost a mere $10 for a mask rental.
+If you're looking to explore hauntingly beautiful shipwrecks without having to spend the time, money, and energy scuba diving, here are some options where snorkeling the wreck provides an equally intimate view.

-Tobermory, Ontario: With 22 shipwrecks surrounding it in Canada's Georgian Bay, this old fishing village has come to be known as the freshwater diving capital of the world.
+With 22 shipwrecks surrounding Canada's Georgian Bay, this old fishing village has come to be known as the freshwater diving capital of the world.
 The crystal-clear waters here offer spectacular views of the sunken vessels that have settled just ten feet beneath the water’s surface.
-For novice snorkelers, Fathom Five National Marine Park features wrecks like 100-year-old Minch and Newaygo.
+For novice snorkelers, Fathom Five National Marine Park features wrecks like Minch and Newaygo.
 Even more scenic relics include a wooden steamer, The City of Grand Rapids, that sank in 1879 and today, at a mere 15 feet deep, is nearly within arm's reach.
-Since this is small-town Canada, snorkel tours are absurdly easy on the budget.
-One can be had at $50, whereas a typical scuba excursion would cost five times as much.
+Since this is small-town Canada, snorkeling tours are moderately priced.
+For example, Divers Den offers two- and four-hour snorkeling tours for $65 and $85, respectively.

-Key West, Florida: The Tile Wreck is a fantastic, sunken sight to see in Key West.
-Lying in 5 to 15 feet of water, this ship sank in the 1850s while carrying tile from Barcelona, hence the monicker.
+The Tile Wreck is a fantastic sunken sight to see in Key West, and it's known as one of the most shallow shipwrecks in the world.
+This ship sank in the 1850s while carrying tile from Barcelona, hence the monicker.
 While little information exists about the ship and wreckage, we do know that it’s a phenomenal snorkel outing that's close enough to touch.
-Dwelling nearby is the corpse of the USS Alligator, an 1820s navy ship with portions as shallow as 8 feet deep.
-Located 100 yards off the shore of Alligator lighthouse, the ship’s encrusted with coral and other sea life.
-You can spend a day snorkeling in and around both these wrecks for under $50.
+Dwelling nearby is the corpse of the USS Alligator, a 19th century-era navy ship with portions as shallow as 8 feet deep and located 100 yards off the shore of Alligator lighthouse.
+The vessel is also encrusted with coral and other marine life.

-Aruba: When you envision massive, ghostly shipwrecks, it’s images like that of the Antilla that come to mind.
-At over 400 feet long and nearly 5,000 tons, the German freighter, a WWII casualty, sits 30 feet deep in the clear Caribbean Sea.
+When you envision massive, ghostly shipwrecks, it’s images like that of the SS Antilla that come to mind.
+At over 400 feet long and nearly 5,000 tons, the German freighter -- which was a casualty of World War II -- sits 30 feet deep in the crystal-clear Caribbean Sea.
 The rusty wreckage is so emblazoned with coral it resembles a spectacular reef.
-Since it’s renown as one of the best shipwrecks in the Caribbean, snorkel tours are a bit pricier and can cost upwards of $65.
-But the price does include a few perks, like snacks, small group-sizes, and a few hours of floating.
+Since it’s renown as one of the best shipwrecks in the Caribbean, snorkel tours are a bit pricier and can cost upwards of $75 per person.